awslabs/aws-groundstation-eos-pipeline/README.md

 ##  Watch the progress

-The initial part of the EC2 instance set up is automatic.
-After it has finished you will be prompted to manually complete the set up by following the steps in the next section Processor Instance Configuration - IPOPP.
+The the EC2 instance set up is automatic.
+It includes the installation of the IPOPP software for image analysis.
 You can follow the progress of the automatic part over SSH by running the following commands.
-This takes about 10 minutes to complete.
+This takes about 1 hour to complete.

 SSH Connection:
 ```bash